ciDSproj/scraping_indeed/README.md

      -	create two new columns with minim and maxim salary for each job
      -	determine the mean values of the columns with minim and maxim salary
--	Text cleaning and preparation o	define a function to clean the text: tokenize, convert to lowercase, replace special characters, filter the stopwords o	create a dictionary with each word and the sum of its occurrences in the text o	make a dataframe with unique words and the count for each of them
+-	Text cleaning and preparation
+    -	define a function to clean the text: tokenize, convert to lowercase, replace special characters, filter the stopwords
+    -	create a dictionary with each word and the sum of its occurrences in the text
+    -	make a dataframe with unique words and the count for each of them
 -	Create a Word Cloud using the most frequent words in job descriptions